We all experience anxiety from time to time.

 In fact, research shows that mild forms of anxiety are healthy and motivate us to perform better and improve ourselves.

-We run into problems when anxiety spins out of control.
+We run into problems when symptoms of anxiety spin out of control.

 When we overanalyze every social interaction, when we constantly worry about things in our lives we can’t change, when we are unable to sleep because our mind is racing.
 Problems occur when anxiety begins to affect our ability to function normally.